19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Delving.md

 | Risky        | d12             |
 | Deadly       | d6              |
 ### Encounter Distance and Reaction
 The encounter monsters are placed at a random direction at the edge of the PCs vision.
 By default, a d12 with the result interpreted as the clockwise direction determines the direction of their placement.
-The [Monster Reactions](../Social%20Systems/Monster%20Reactions.md) roll should be used if the reaction is unclear.
+The [Creature Reactions](../Social%20Systems/Creature%20Reactions.md) roll should be used if the reaction is unclear.
 ## Primary Delve Actions
 ### Recover
 One primary delve action is to recover.
 When a PC spends a round recovering, they regain [Fatigue Points](../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to 1d4 + [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md).
 PCs can spend multiple rounds recovering in a row to get back to full FP.